Sajid064/Sajid064/README.md

 - Passionate about Competitive Programming

-- Experienced in Machine Learning, Deep Learning
+- Experienced in Machine Learning and Deep Learning

 <br>